WaDoMa/HomeEmergencyButton/README.md

 1. **Scapy ARP monitoring**: Detects when Dash buttons send ARP packets (happens on button press)
 2. **Thread-based sniffing**: Runs packet capture in a separate thread to not block asyncio
-3. **Debouncing**: 5-second window to prevent duplicate alerts
+3. **Debouncing**: n-second window to prevent duplicate alerts
 4. **Async messaging**: Thread-safe integration with Telegram bot using `asyncio.run_coroutine_threadsafe()`

 ### Contributing

 When developing new features:

-1. **Test filesystem operations** thoroughly - the system monitors critical storage
+1. **Emphasize host stability** - the system is part of a emrgency alerting chain
 2. **Handle errors gracefully** - functions should return empty results rather than crash
-3. **Use journalctl for kernel monitoring** - don't add dmesg dependencies
+3. **Use journalctl for kernel monitoring** - don't add dmesg dependencies as these do not survice beyond next boot
 4. **Test button detection** - verify ARP packet handling and debouncing
 5. **Maintain thread safety** - ensure proper async/thread integration
 6. **Update documentation** - keep README and docstrings current